Remembering the Type-3 Volkswagen Variant

 Related: Remembering the Datsun Bluebird from the 1960s

-We had a 1971 model Variant in white color, which we bought as a replacement of the sky blue 1965 Beetle Type-1.
-As kids we loved accommodating ourselves in the third row, which was low, flat and offered ample space.
+We had a 1971 model Variant L in white color, which we bought as a replacement for the sky blue 1965 Beetle Type-1.
+As kids, we loved accommodating ourselves in the third row, which was low, flat, and offered ample space.
 I remember we used to take along pillows and toys and enjoyed every bit of the journey in the vehicle.
 Even our cousins would prefer being in our Variant than any of their sedans since it was always a wonderful experience being in the vehicle.
-Interestingly, the huge bonnet up front carried a vertically mounted spare wheel only, so there was a considerable space to carry luggage in the bonnet too, thanks to the rear-engine layout.
+Interestingly, the huge bonnet up front carried a vertically mounted spare wheel only, so there was considerable space to carry luggage in the bonnet too, thanks to the rear-engine layout.

 The vehicle was powerful enough and carrying 7 people around, as well as the luggage was never a problem for it.
-Unfortunately I was never able to drive this thing, as it was replaced by a 1968 Toyota Corona RT-40 on which I learnt my driving, but still the memories associated with the VW Variant are priceless.
+Unfortunately I was never able to drive this thing, as it was replaced by a 1968 Toyota Corona RT-40 on which I learnt to drive, but still the memories associated with the VW Variant are priceless.

 Related: Toyota Corona RT40- A Forgotten Glory

-Even till the 90s you could spot a VW Variant in Karachi.
-There used to be a mint condition one in British Green color near Tariq road and another one in Flame Orange around PECHS area, but since maintenance and parts was becoming an issue, all the Volkswagen cars including the Type-1 Beetle and Type-2 van, which was commonly used as school bus, faded out from our roads.
-There were specific mechanics which dealt in VW air-cooled engine and their parts, but eventually they also vanished from the scene as the time progressed.
+Even till the 90s, you could spot a Volkswagen Variant in Karachi.
+There used to be a mint condition one in British Green color near Tariq road and another one in Flame Orange around the PECHS area, but since maintenance and parts were becoming an issue, all the Volkswagen cars including the Type-1 Beetle and Type-2 van, which was commonly used as school bus, faded out from our roads.
+Some specific mechanics dealt with VW air-cooled engine and their parts, but eventually, they also vanished from the scene as time progressed.

 Remembering the Type-3 Volkswagen Variant 10